dnsimple/dnsimple-support/content/articles/differences-between-dnsimple-plans.markdown

 ---

-This article describes the differences between the *Solo* plan and the *Teams* plan.
-Both plans will help you manage your domains.
+This article describes the differences between DNSimple plans.
+All plans will help you manage your domains.
 If you're a business owner or run an e-commerce website, the Teams plan will help you reach your business goals by providing you with the best tools for security and domain management.

 | | Solo | Teams |
 |---|:---:|:--:|